citelao/cse132-site/_assignments/03-cricket.md

 - 15pts: Did the lab they demoed work?
 	- Is the circuit wired correctly?
-	- Do they correctly use the thermistor?
+	- Do they correctly read the temperature sensor?
 	- Do they correctly filter the data?
-	- Did they graph the data witha noticeable temperature spike?
+	- Did they graph the data with a noticeable temperature change?
 	- Did they use proper delta-time loops?
 	- Is it easy to grade?
 - 5pts: Is the cover page correct?